MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ## Publish your application in Azure

 This article is for people to publish an application with this scenario for the first time.
-Besides detailing the publishing steps, it guides you in getting started with both Application Proxy and PingAccess.
-If you've already configured both services but want a refresher on the publishing steps, skip to the [Add your application to Microsoft Entra ID with Application Proxy](#add-your-application-to-azure-ad-with-application-proxy) section.
+Besides detailing the publishing steps, it guides you in getting started with both application proxy and PingAccess.
+If you've already configured both services but want a refresher on the publishing steps, skip to the [Add your application to Microsoft Entra ID with application proxy](#add-your-application-to-azure-ad-with-application-proxy) section.

 > [!NOTE]
 > Since this scenario is a partnership between Microsoft Entra ID and PingAccess, some of the instructions exist on the Ping Identity site.

-### Install an Application Proxy connector
+### Install an application proxy connector

-If you've enabled Application Proxy and installed a connector already, you can skip this section and go to [Add your application to Microsoft Entra ID with Application Proxy](#add-your-application-to-azure-ad-with-application-proxy).
+If you've enabled application proxy and installed a connector already, you can skip this section and go to [Add your application to Microsoft Entra ID with application proxy](#add-your-application-to-azure-ad-with-application-proxy).

-The Application Proxy connector is a Windows Server service that directs the traffic from your remote employees to your published applications.
-For more detailed installation instructions, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Microsoft Entra ID](~/identity/app-proxy/application-proxy-add-on-premises-application.md).
+The application proxy connector is a Windows Server service that directs the traffic from your remote employees to your published applications.
+For more detailed installation instructions, see [Tutorial: Add an on-premises application for remote access through application proxy in Microsoft Entra ID](~/identity/app-proxy/application-proxy-add-on-premises-application.md).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Application proxy**.
 1. Select **Download connector service**.
-The **Application Proxy Connector Download** page appears.
+The **application proxy connector download** page appears.
 1. Follow the installation instructions.

-Downloading the connector should automatically enable Application Proxy for your directory, but if not, you can select **Enable Application Proxy**.
+Downloading the connector should automatically enable application proxy for your directory, but if not, you can select **Enable application proxy**.

-<a name='add-your-application-to-azure-ad-with-application-proxy'></a>

-### Add your application to Microsoft Entra ID with Application Proxy
+### Add your application to Microsoft Entra ID with application proxy

 There are two actions you need to take in the Microsoft Entra admin center.
-First, you need to publish your application with Application Proxy.
+First, you need to publish your application with application proxy.
 Then, you need to collect some information about the application that you can use during the PingAccess steps.

 #### Publish your application